Animated in Poland

 AWARDS:

-The sponsors of the awards and Animated in Poland partners are the Krakow Technology Park – Multulab, Sound Mind Studio, Fixafilm and Crew United.
+The sponsors of the awards and Animated in Poland partners are the Sound Mind Studio, Fixafilm and Crew United.
 Projects will be awarded with:

-Sound Mind is a sound postproduction studio, founded by Michał Fojcik MPSE, sound designer with over 20 years of experience.
-Between 2011 – 2015 he worked in Alvernia Studios as a sound designer and head of sound postproduction department, to open his own place in 2015.
-Michał Fojcik is a member of Motion Picture Sound Editors society, and both Polish and European Film Academies.
-He is responsible for sound of 100+ feature, animated and documentary films, including ‘White Courage’, ‘Pianoforte’, ‘Gods’, ‘The Red Spider’, ‘21xNY’ or ‘Loving Vincent’’.
-Awarded with MPSE Golden Reel for Best Music Editing for Documentary and Polish Film Academy Award.
+Sound Mind is a sound post production studio, founded in 2015 by Michał Fojcik MPSE, sound designer with over 20 years of experience.
+He is a member of Motion Picture Sound Editors society and both Polish and European Film Academies.
+Responsible for sound of 150+ feature, animated and documentary films, including ‘White Courage’, ‘Pianoforte’, ‘Mothers of penguins’.
+Awarded with MPSE Golden Reel for Best Music Editing for Documentary and Polish Film Academy Award

 Fixafilm is a Dolby Vision certified postproduction facility based in Warsaw (Poland).
 Using cutting-edge technology with a skilled team of over 50 professionals, the company offers a full range of services from mobile DIT systems, editing, VFX and colour correction to mastering, and archiving.
 The company has post-produced Too Old For Fairytales 2 (2024), LaRoy (2023), Saint (2023), Barbarians 2 (2022) Woman on the Roof (2022), Hopper/Welles (2020), Systrar 1968 (2018), Menashe (2017), Yarden (2016) and restored over 220 productions, including classic films of masters like Peter Weir, Sergei Parajanov, Andrzej Wajda, Andrzej Zulawski, and Dario Argento.

 Crew United is a networking platform and database for the European film industry.
-It enables users to present their audiovisual portfolio; direct search for co-workers and job opportunities, establishing contacts as well as extensive market research.
-It covers all types of audiovisual production in all stages, from financing to completed works.
-The portal has been operating since 1996, is available in 9 languages and has over 50,000 registered users.
-The Crew United team consists of seasoned film professionals based in Germany, Poland, France, Italy, Spain, Greece, Lithuania and Romania.
+It enables users to present their audiovisual portfolio; direct search for co-workers and establishing contacts as well as extensive market research.
+The portal has been operating for 29 years, is available in 9 languages and has over 56,000 registered users.